indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 </div>

-On this post I'm going to walk through how I set up my site.
+On this post I'm going to walk through how I set up my GitHub Page.

 ### Installation Requirements: